ONSdigital/eq-schema-validator/README.md

 This returns either an empty json response when the questionnaire is valid, or a response containing an "errors" key.
-The errors are ordered by their path length and with first error message being the deepest path into the schema and representing the best match or error message for the questionnaire which has been posted.
+The errors are ordered by their path length and with first error message being the deepest path into the schema and should represent the best match for the questionnaire which has been posted.